-Established by NGIV for the first time in 2024 to recognise outstanding plant varieties, stimulate and foster innovation and interest in the sector and educate the public about the value and importance of diverse plant species, the Plant of the Year award is the most prestigious award in the Australian horticulture sector.
+Established by NGIV in 2024 to recognise outstanding plant varieties, stimulate and foster innovation and interest in the sector and educate the public about the value and importance of diverse plant species, the Plant of the Year award is the most prestigious award in the Australian horticulture sector.

-Each organisation's application will be allocated into one of 4 categories.
+Each organisation's application will be allocated into one of 5 categories.
 In each category each entry receiving a score of 80% or more will be shortlisted, and then a winner chosen for each category.
-From the 4 category winners the overall Plant of the Year will be chosen.
-The 4 categories are:
+From the 5 category winners the overall Plant of the Year will be chosen.
+The 5 categories are:

 - Tree

 - Shrub

 - Herbaceous

 - o Annual

 - Perennial

+- Australian Native

 - Other/specialist

 - Climber/vine

 - o Edible

 - Succulent

 - o Indoor/house